-Approving a CIS covered by the present position-recommendation and, where appropriate, each of its compartments, is contingent upon prior filing with the AMF of a file containing the elements provided for in the following AMF instructions: 2011-19 for UCITS, 2011-20 for retail investment funds, funds of alternative funds and professional investment funds, 2011-21 for employee investment undertakings, 2011-22 for private equity funds and 2011-23 for real estate funds and professional real estate funds.
-For CIS covered by the present position-recommendation created as of 1 July 2011, the incorporation documents are the following:
+Approving a collective investment undertaking covered by the present position-recommendation and, where appropriate, each of its compartments, is contingent upon prior filing with the AMF of a file containing the elements provided for in the following AMF instructions: 2011-19 for UCITS, 2011-20 for retail investment funds, funds of alternative funds and professional investment funds, 2011-21 for employee investment undertakings, 2011-22 for private equity funds and 2011-23 for real estate funds and professional real estate funds.
+For collective investment undertakings covered by the present position-recommendation and created as of 1 July 2011, the documents to be included in the file are the following:

-- where required, the Key Investor Information Document (KIID); - the prospectus1, including the regulations of the fund or articles of incorporation of the open-ended investment company (or open-end real estate investment companies).
+- where required, the Key Investor Information Document (KIID); - the prospectus, including the regulations of the fund or articles of incorporation of the open-ended investment company (or open-ended real estate investment company).